-- Total People for activities that benefit an entire area (e.g., target area) or benefit a limited clientele (e.g., health center). - Total Jobs for economic development activities.
-Report total Full-time and Full-time-equivalent jobs.
-Also, report here if any jobs created or retained with CDBG funds were subsequently lost Jobs lost data is not reported on the Accomplishment Detail tabs).
+• People - for activities that benefit an entire area (e.g., target area in an infrastructure project) or benefit a limited clientele (e.g., health center).

-• Total Housing - for activities that benefit particular housing units (reported as units).
+- Jobs for economic development activities.
+Report total full-time and full-timeequivalent jobs.
+Also, report here if any jobs created or retained with CDBG funds were subsequently lost Jobs lost data is not reported on the Accomplishment Detail tabs). - Housing for activities that benefit particular housing units (reported as units).